noracurcio/PWABudgetTracker/README.md

 # **Credits**
-Credit to this project go to Gary Almes, he provided much of the code to make this application functional.
+Credit for this project goes to Gary Almes, he provided much of the code necessary to make this application functional.

 # **License**
 N/A